Qamikaze/Zanders_Credit_Scoring/README.md

 Data Prepocessing: this section contains all the files used for prepocessing the data.

-Interpret: this section contains the file which is uses model-agnostic methods to interpret the data.
+Interpret: this section contains the file which uses model-agnostic methods to interpret the data.

 McNemar: this section contains the file which uses McNemar's tests to compare the output among models.